Political positions of Harry Reid: Pregnancy prevention and clinic safety

-In 1994, Reid voted for the Freedom of Access to Clinic Entrances Act prohibiting the use of intimidation or physical force to prevent or discourage people from gaining access to a reproductive health care facility.
+In 1994, Reid voted for the Freedom of Access to Clinic Entrances Act, which prohibited the use of intimidation or physical force to prevent or discourage people from gaining access to a reproductive health care facility.
 He was the co-sponsor of an amendment to the bill which allows anyone to exercise freedom to worship at a health care facility.
 It allows reproductive health care professionals to gain access to a clinic without being physically threatened and, at the same time, allows religious organizations to pray outside of abortion clinics.

 Reid introduced legislation in 2006 co-sponsored by Hillary Clinton that would fund abortion prevention efforts such as giving women broader access to contraception.
 In a press release about their "Prevention First Amendment," Clinton and Reid stated that for every dollar spent on pregnancy prevention, three are saved by pregnancy and birth-related expenses borne by Medicaid.
 The bill received Republican opposition and failed.

 Reid voted in favor of an amendment that would over-turn the Mexico City Policy.
 The policy bans U.S. aid to overseas health organizations that give men and women birth control, provide information about abortion procedures, or that perform abortion procedures as part of a "family planning policy".
 Opponents of the policy argue that the ban keeps funds from going to non-governmental organizations distributing condoms and USAID-donated birth control and has resulted in an increase in unwanted pregnancies, and thus an increase in the rate of abortion.
 Opponents also argue that the ban promotes restrictions on free speech as well as restrictions on accurate medical information.
 Supporters of the policy have argued, using the example of the Philippines, that the ban prevents overseas health organizations from using US government funds to disobey the abortion and birth control laws of their own countries.
 Supporters also argue that the policy prevents the health agencies from promoting abortion at the expense of other birth control methods.
 The amendment overturning the Mexico City Policy passed the Senate by a 53–41 vote.
 President Bush vowed to veto any legislation eliminating the policy.

 Reid received a 100% rating from NARAL in 2001 and voted with the interests of the National Family Planning and Reproductive Health Association 68% of the time from 1995 to 2004.
 In 2003 and 2004, he received 29% and 20% ratings, respectively, from NARAL Pro-Choice America.
 From 2005 to 2006, "Reid supported the interests of the National Right to Life Committee 50 percent."
 Planned Parenthood gave him a 57% rating in 2006.